kelo-robotics/robile_ros_navigation/README.md

 ### Step-1: Create a 2D map of the new environment

 Please follow the tutorial for [creating a 2D map using gmapping from a recorded bagfile](http://wiki.ros.org/slam_gmapping/Tutorials/MappingFromLoggedData).
-Once the map is created, copy the yaml and pgm file to the map folder of the project.
+Once the map is created, copy the yaml and pgm file to the map folder.

 ### Step-2: Create xacro and stl file of the map (Simulation only)